 During the lease term in Springfield

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental property in Springfield, the tenant must allow us to go into the rental.
-Some valid reasons to enter rental home are to:
+During lease, the rental property belongs to the renter we respect the renter 's privacy.
+As managing agents Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Springfield, the renter must allow us to come into the rental property.
+Some good reasons to come into rental home are to:

 - Show the rental property to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the renter notice and obtain renter consent prior to entering the rental.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
-We will never abuse the right of entrance or use it to harass renters in Springfield.
-Nesbitt Realty will only come into at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to coming into the rental home.
+However, Nesbitt Realty can and will enter the rental property without renter consent in emergency situations.
+We will never abuse the right of entrance or use it to agitate renters in Springfield.
+Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference